glob-bruh/AmethystAdministrator/README.md

 - [ ] Auto ping clients and show results.
   - [ ] Contain in its own classed thread.
 - [ ] TkInter terminal for ssh/telnet/terminal connections (worst case scenario launch a new term on the sys and run command).
+- [ ] Come up with flashy name (since its a "purple-team" tool perhaps something with "amethyst" in it).
+- [ ] Implement the ability to connect to clients over various protocols (in order of importance):
+  - [ ] Terminals - SSH and Telnet.
+  - [ ] File Transfer - FTP, SFTP and SAMBA.
+  - [ ] Remote Administration - Remote PowerShell Command Execution, etc.